nrfconnect/sdk-nrf/samples/bluetooth/rpc_host/README.rst

 =============

 The recommended way of building the nRF RPC Host sample is to use the multi-image feature of the build system, building the sample with the same Bluetooth configuration as the application core sample.
-In this way, the sample is built automatically as a child image when the :kconfig:`CONFIG_BT_RPC_STACK` option is enabled.
+In this way, the sample is built automatically as a child image when the :kconfig:option:`CONFIG_BT_RPC_STACK` option is enabled.

 See :ref:`configure_application` for information about how to configure a sample.